unmade/gantt-chart/README.md

 If *boolean* is specified, enables or disables autoresizing accordingly and returns `gantt` object.
 By default, autoresizing is enabled.
 If *boolean* is not specified, returns whether or not the autoresizing currently enabled.

+#### enableDrag([boolean])
+If *boolean* is specified, enables or disables drag'n'drop items and returns `gantt` object.
+By default, drag'n'drop is enabled.
+If *boolean* is not specified, returns whether or not drag'n'drop currently enabled.

 #### enableTooltip([boolean])
 If *boolean* is specified, enables or disables showing of item's tooltip accordingly and returns `gantt` object.